langtrain-ai/langvision/README.md

 ## 🚀 Showcase

-**plimai** is a modular, research-friendly framework for building and fine-tuning Vision Large Language Models (LLMs) with efficient Low-Rank Adaptation (LoRA) support.
-Whether you're working on image classification, visual question answering, or custom vision tasks, plimai provides the tools you need for parameter-efficient model adaptation.
+**langtrain** is a modular, research-friendly framework for building and fine-tuning Vision Large Language Models (LLMs) with efficient Low-Rank Adaptation (LoRA) support.
+Whether you're working on image classification, visual question answering, or custom vision tasks, langtrain provides the tools you need for parameter-efficient model adaptation.

 ---